marcwieserdev/UE4-LeapMotionPlugin/README.md

 3. Hit play!

 ####Collision Character####
-Since 0.9.3 you can add collision by changing your character from LeapRiggedCharacter to LeapCollisionCharacter.
+Since 2.0 the *LeapRiggedCharacter* and *LeapFloatingHandsCharacter* automatically have collision enabled.

 If you want to modify the passthrough character or your own sub-class to have collision simply change one setting in your pawn.

 First select your mesh